NiallHurley/garmin-squash/Notes.md

-* right swipe is seen as onBack() (it's used that way in native stuff too.
-Left swipe is used in native apps to get to the widget loop.
-* what is 'menu' button? (see Squash Delegate)
-* record.createsession name = squash. how to get strava to get name?
-* activity monitor - set name here?
+﻿﻿[[https://developer.garmin.com/connect-iq/programmers-guide/monkey-c/]]* right swipe is seen as onBack() (it's used that way in native stuff too.
+Left swipe is used in native apps to get to the widget loop. * what is 'menu' button? (see Squash Delegate)* record.createsession name = squash. how to get strava to get name?* activity monitor - set name here?# clocktimeClocktime - add clock to main viewhttps://developer.garmin.com/downloads/connect-iq/monkey-c/doc/Toybox/System/ClockTime.html